xpqz/dyalog-docs/windows-ui-guide/docs/session-manager.md

 ## Interrupts

-To generate an interrupt, click on the Dyalog APL icon in the Windows System Tray; then choose *Weak Interrupt* or *Strong Interrupt*.
+To generate an interrupt, click on the Dyalog icon in the Windows System Tray; then choose *Weak Interrupt* or *Strong Interrupt*.
 To close the menu, click *Cancel*.
 Alternatively, to generate a weak interrupt, press Ctrl+Break, or select *Interrupt* from the *Action* menu on the Session Window.